Early Start Scholarship Program

 Early Start is a scholarship program for high school students, home schooled students and GED graduates.

 How it works:

-This scholarship is awarded for a total of ten credit hours (Arizona in-state tuition) for courses numbered 100 or above taken anytime from the summer directly before a student’s junior year through the spring of their senior year.
+This scholarship is awarded for a total of ten credit hours (Arizona in-state tuition) for courses numbered 100 or above taken anytime from the summer directly before a student’s junior year through the summer and fall directly after their high school graduation.
 GED recipients are eligible for this scholarship the semester following the completion of GED.
 GED recipients must utilize this scholarship within one calendar year of completion of their GED.

-The scholarship award pays tuition only for college-level course work leading to an MCC declared degree or certificate.
-An Early Start Scholarship covers tuition and does not include administrative, course fees, books and other supplies required for the course.
+The scholarship award pays tuition only for college-level course work.
+The Early Start Scholarship covers tuition and does not include administrative, course fees, books and other supplies required for the course.
 All Early Start Scholarships will award up Arizona in-state tuition rate as defined by Arizona State Residency requirements as outlined in ARS 15-1802.
-The student is responsible for all other fees (such as books and other supplies required for the course) at the time of registration.
+The student is responsible for the difference in tuition if Arizona State Residency cannot be determined.
 Scholarship funds are limited and will be awarded on a first-come, first-served basis.
 The college reserves the right to limit the scholarship at any time if budgetary restrictions should occur.